davidbiehl/backbone.cocomp/README.md

 [backbone.cocomp.js](https://raw.github.com/davidbiehl/backbone.cocomp/master/backbone.cocomp.js)
 file in your asset pipeline, `<script>` tag, or wherever your JavaScript assets are served.

+### The State of Things

+This library is pretty stable as of version 0.0.7.
+CoComp is being developed using Test Driven Development practices to ensure that new bugs aren't introduced as the project progresses.

 ### Requirements

 CoComp requires Backbone.js v0.9.9 or higher.